Sebastian Gunawan

-Sebastian Gunawan (born in Jakarta, 2 July 1967), also known as Seba, is an Indonesian fashion designer.
+Sebastian Gunawan (born 2 July 1967 in Jakarta), also known as Seba, is an Indonesian fashion designer.
 He is known for his designs of ornate evening gowns.

 He is a member of the Indonesian Fashion Designers Association.

 Early life and education

-Gunawan was born in Jakarta, Indonesia on July 2, 1967.
+Gunawan was born in Jakarta, Indonesia on 2 July 1967.
 At the age of 14, he developed interests in fashion designing, which he developed by sketching clothing designs as a high school student and working part-time at seamstress.
 Pursuing this, he enrolled at the LPTB Susan Budiharjo in 1985, a school of fashion in Jakarta run by its namesake—a first generation Indonesian fashion designer.
 This was followed by further studies at the Fashion Institute of Design and Merchandising in Los Angeles, USA where he graduated and obtained the Certificate of Fashion Design.
 In 1991, he graduated from the Istituto Artistico Dell' Abbigliamento Marangoni in Milan, Italy with a specialisation in fashion illustration.
 In Milan, he met his wife and business partner, Cristina Panarese.